microsoft/Dynamics-365-Fraud-Protection-Samples/power apps connector/Readme.md

 2. Assign the new user to Risk_Api role in Dynamics 365 Fraud Protection Application.

    - Go to "Enterprises applications" in Azure Active Directory.
-Select "Microsoft Applications" as Application Type and type "Dynamics 365 Fraud Protection" in the search
+Select "Microsoft Applications" as Application Type and type "Dynamics 365 Fraud Protection" in the search.

    ![EnterprisesApplications](Images/EnterprisesApplications.png)